Breadcrumb

 About Christel Backman

-CHRISTEL BACKMAN (LL.M, PhD in Sociology) has been with the department since 2006.
+CHRISTEL BACKMAN (LL.M, PhD in Sociology) is vice-deputy head of department and Education Coordinator at the department.
 Her research examines issues on deviation, social control, surveillance and human resource management.
 Backman completed her doctoral thesis ’Criminal Records in Sweden.
 The Regulation of Access to Criminal Records and the Use of Criminal Background Checks by Employers’ in March 2012.
 The thesis was awarded as the ”Best HR-research 2012”.
 In 2020 she was appointed as Senior lecturer (docent) in sociology.

 Specialist fields